 Issues in Humane Education—Classroom and Small-group Education

-“Animals Everywhere” is a program of classroom presentations for children and adolescents, from kindergarten through high school, that focus on the animals in our community, responsible pet care, and living with pets and wildlife.
-Our presentations are tailored to the specific needs of school, afterschool, and summer/intersession programs and can include use of videos and activities in our Web-based humane education tool, Mow Wow Animals.
-To download a brochure (PDF file) that describes the aims and content of Mow Wow, click here.
+“Animals Everywhere” is a program of presentations for schools and organizations, for students from kindergarten through high school and for adults of all ages, that focus on the animals in our community, responsible pet care, and living with pets and wildlife.
+Our school presentations are tailored to the specific needs of school, after-school, and summer/intersession programs and can include use of videos and activities in our Web-based humane education tool, Mow Wow Animals.
 To visit the Mow Wow Animals site, click here.